Mountainous Far North

 Trekking and adventure:

-The best trekking conditions in Sapa and the northwest are from September to November and from March to May.
-Daytime temperatures range from 15-28°C, and night-time temperatures from 10-18°C. Trekking and cycling are possible year round, however the wintertime can be rather chilly, and the summer rather wet.
+The best trekking conditions in Sapa and around Mu Cang Chai can be experienced between September & November, and from March to May.
+Daytime temperatures range from 15-28°C, and night-time temperatures from 10-18°C. Trekking and cycling are possible year round, however the winter time can be rather chilly, and the summer rather wet.

-Hoi An, Danang, Hue, Quy Nhon & Nha Trang
+Hoi An, Danang, Hue, Dalat, Quy Nhon & Nha Trang

 Hoi An, Hue & Danang in the centre of Vietnam have hot and dry weather from mid-January to late August, with temperatures often reaching the mid-30's °C. During the winter months the rainfall increases with October and November achieving peak levels, occasionally in the form of typhoons.